Notes on the Geography of Morocco: Casablanca

 It's a 3-minute walk to Resident-General Lyautey's old residence, shown here on a signboard promising its restoration.

 The building peeps over the wall.
-The minaret belongs to the mosque of Ould el-Hamra, constructed by order of the Muhammad bin 'Abdallah.
+The minaret belongs to the mosque of Ould el-Hamra, constructed by order of Muhammad bin 'Abdallah.

 Work on the restoration of Lyautey's residence continues.